Azure-Samples/contoso-creative-writer/README.md

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/agent-openai-python-prompty)

 2. Open a terminal window.
-3. Sign in to your Azure account:
+3. Sign in to your Azure account.
+You'll need to login to both the Azure Developer CLI and Azure CLI:

+    i.
+First with Azure Developer CLI

     ```shell
     azd auth login
+    ```

+    ii.
+Then sign in with Azure CLI

+    ```shell
+    az login --use-device-code
     ```

 4. Provision the resources and deploy the code: